-NEED: Financial need is the amount left over after subtracting the expected family contribution from your cost of attendance.
+NEED: Financial need is the amount left over after subtracting the student aid index (SAI) from your cost of attendance.

-WITHDRAWALS: Students are officially withdrawn on date of notification, date terminated by the institution, date of two consecutive weeks of absences or date when the student failed to return from an approved leave of absence.
+Students officially WITHDRAWALS: are withdrawn on date of notification. of date terminated by the institution, date of consecutive date two weeks absences when the student failed to return from an approved leave of absence.